tgstation/tgstation/.github/guides/STANDARDS.md

 * The dlls section of tgs3.json is not designed for dlls that are purely `call()()`ed since those handles are closed between world reboots.
 Only put in dlls that may have to exist between world reboots.

 ## Structural
+### No duplicated code (Don't repeat yourself)
+Copying code from one place to another may be suitable for small, short-time projects, but /tg/station is a long-term project and highly discourages this.

+Instead you can use object orientation, or simply placing repeated code in a function, to obey this specification easily.

 ### Prefer `Initialize()` over `New()` for atoms

 Our game controller is pretty good at handling long operations and lag, but it can't control what happens when the map is loaded, which calls `New` for all atoms on the map.
 If you're creating a new atom, use the `Initialize` proc to do what you would normally do in `New`.
 This cuts down on the number of proc calls needed when the world is loaded.
 See here for details on `Initialize`: https://github.com/tgstation/tgstation/blob/34775d42a2db4e0f6734560baadcfcf5f5540910/code/game/atoms.dm#L166